bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 Tabs support integrating with Bootstrap cards.
 Just add the `card` property to `<b-tabs>`. and place it inside a `<b-card>` component.
-Note that you should add `no-body` prop on the `<b-card>` component in order to propertly decorate the card header and remove the extra padding introduced by `card-body`.
+Note that you should add `no-body` prop on the `<b-card>` component in order to properly decorate the card header and remove the extra padding introduced by `card-body`.

 ```html